 - Include dry fruits and nuts in your diet considering which trimester you are in.
 A handful of them should be enough for a day

 - Ensure you get enough rest and get good sleep.
-If you have trouble sleeping, consider having chamomile tea or read your favourite book
+If you have trouble sleeping, consider having chamomile tea or read your favorite book

 - Stay relaxed and positive at all times.
 Keep your anxieties to the minimum

 - Keep yourself well hydrated with water and fresh juices.
 Caffeinated drinks do not count

 Precautions To Take While Trying To Increase Baby Weight During Pregnancy

 - Fried and oily foods should be at least limited to a minimum if cannot be totally avoided, not just during pregnancy but all through.
 Otherwise, you will be putting yourself and the pregnancy at risk as they can lead to cholesterol and hypertension

 - Avoid smoking, drugs, alcohol and caffeine and drinks and juices containing artificial sugars.
 All of them have a negative impact on fetal health